ekristen/prometheus-client/README.md

 ## Major Changes in v4

-Labels are now the secondard argument to most metrics, having labels first, just didn't make sense in the node paradigm.
+Labels are now the secondard argument to most metrics, having labels first, just didn't make sense for node.js.

 ## Major Changes in V3